Documentation Engine

 Headings: TeX Gyre Heros (Helvetica-like sans)

-Chapter style: Sonny (bold industrial aesthetic)
+Chapter style: Bjornstrup (professional book aesthetic)

 These TeX Gyre fonts are included in TeX Live and provide consistent cross-platform rendering.